simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

     **Note**: Simple Injector preserves the lifestyle of instances that are returned from an injected *IEnumerable<T>* instance.
-In reality you should not see the the injected *IEnumerable<IValidator<T>>* as a collection of implementations, you should consider it a **stream** of instances.
+In reality you should not see the injected *IEnumerable<IValidator<T>>* as a collection of implementations—you should consider it a **stream** of instances.
 Simple Injector will always inject a reference to the same object (the *IEnumerable<T>* itself is a singleton) and each time you iterate the *IEnumerable<T>*, for each individual component, the container is asked to resolve the instance based on the lifestyle of that component.
-Regardless of the fact that the *CompositeValidator<T>* is registered as singleton the validators it wraps will each have their own specific lifestyle.
+Regardless of the fact that the *CompositeValidator<T>* is registered as singleton, the validators it wraps will each have their own specific lifestyle.

 The next section will explain mapping of open-generic types, just like the *CompositeValidator<T>* as seen above.